 Photography became a serious pursuit when he moved to LA in his early twenties and put on art shows with friends from Otis College of Art and Design.
 Reedus has continued develop his distinctive style, which revolves around the recurring theme of making the disturbing beautiful.

-His work has been exhibited in Berlin, Hamburg, New York City, San Francisco, and LA; published in a limited edition collector’s volume titled The Sun’s Coming Up…Like a Big Bald Head (Authorscape 2013) and sold at auction at Sotheby’s.
+His work has been exhibited in France, Germany, Japan and the USA; published in a limited edition collector’s volume titled The Sun’s Coming Up…Like a Big Bald Head (Authorscape 2013) and sold at auction at Sotheby’s.
+His most recent show was a retrospective at Galerie Joseph in Paris, entitled In Transit, in November 2023.

 06. Patti Smith